Dr-A-Soni/Practical-Machine-Learning/README.md

 These participants are asked to perform barbell lifts correctly and incorrectly in 5 different ways, and data is noted.

-This project is based on the research which was carried out in the past, and to gain more insight about the specifics following website is available to lookout for. http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har (see the section on the Weight Lifting Exercise Dataset).
+This project is based on the research which was carried out in the past, and to gain more insight about the specifics are available in the following website.

+http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har (see the section on the Weight Lifting Exercise Dataset).